carloscastellanos/teaching/531/syllabi/IGME531_Fall2023.md

 ## Required Texts

-There are no required text purchases for this course.
-Readings and lecture materials will be provided through MyCourses.
+There are no required text purchases for this course..
 There is however an optional text listed below and other learning resources (books, web sites, etc) available through myCourses.
+You will also be required to open an account at OpenProcessing.org

+_Optional Text:_
+Levin, G., & Brain, T. (2021). _Code as creative medium: A Handbook for Computational Art and Design._ MIT Press.

+## Required Materials

+- <span style="font-weight:400;">Computer:</span> Students should have access to a desktop or laptop computer with a webcam.
+A reliable internet connection will also be very important.
+- Sketchbook: It is extremely wise to plan your projects on paper before writing any code.
+In support of this, you are required to maintain a paper sketchbook for this course.
+Most assignments will require you to post images of your project sketches.
+- Programming Environments: This is a polyglot course; the programming environments used for example projects and sample code will be a mixture of p5.js (JavaScript, optionally with Visual Studio Code and the p5.vscode extension), Processing (Java), Python and possibly openFrameworks (C++) and Max/MSP/Jitter (visual programming environment).
+- Camera: Students should have access to a digital camera to document certain projects.
+A smartphone with a camera is acceptable.

 ## Learning Resources